r10u3/lego_rc_ir_multitool/README.md

 >
 > **Keycode:** The tool's interpretation of a key.
 It does not have to be a real key.
 Normally, remote apps link remote buttons to system keys that are used to create events.
 We are using a custom app and the keys are not system keys.
 Examples of keycodes are: 'FW2_RV3', 'A_FLT'
 >
 > **Scancode:** The actual code being sent.
 Could be an hexadecimal string  (e.g., 422B) or an integer in hexadecimal, binary or decimal form (e.g., 0x422B, 0b0100001000101011, or 16939).
 The keymap files, map keycodes to scancodes in hexadecimal format, each with its own syntax.
-The code is converted to binary by the ir tool.
+The code is converted to binary by the IR tool.

 If you want to use parts of this project as an API, you can do without the <code>sshkeyboard_.py</code> file and access the objects directly.
 Here is a description of each object and their Members

 ### 1. Keypad
 #### a.
 Features
-* The <code>keypad</code> maps buttons to actions.
+* This is a simple class (<code>keypad</code>) that maps buttons to actions.
+It only has two functions.
+* You can easily code this functionality in your own app.
 * Note that the <code>keypad</code> does not match buttons to keycodes.
 The reason is that when creating scancodes for the **combo** modes, it is useful to have both outputs separate (e.g, ['FW2', 'RV3']), while a keycode combines them (e.g., 'FW2_RV3').

 #### b.
 Members